 Appearing motivated and qualified can be easy during a single interview, and hiring due to an applicant’s responses during one meeting is more likely to result in costing your company money by wasting resources if things don’t work out.
 The fact is that a good majority of job board applicants “fish” for a variety of openings without real interest, which is why recruiters who use such avenues to recruit complain about a glut of mediocre, irrelevant resumes and cover letters.

 Weed out these entries by being upfront that you expect a higher level of commitment to the opportunity that you have available.
-Hold an hour-long open house for interested candidates and you might find your talent pool fold in half or less, which helps narrow your search solely on motivated individuals.
+Hold an hour-long open house for interested candidates and you might find your talent pool fold in half or less, which helps narrow your search solely to motivated individuals.
 Be upfront that you’ll be holding multiple interviews in different places and through different people.
 By taking applicants out of their comfort zone before their first interview and requiring a greater level of participation than typical applications, you’ll be able to more quickly locate applicants with the highest work ethic.